See also: Perseverance, Never Give Up and Energy

 Indivisibility of the body and the land (because the body is made from food and food is made from the land).

 Going further, this speaks of our human bodies and the land from which we get our food being closely connected.
-This phrase is used often when talking about natural and organic vegetables coming directly from the farm to provide the healthiest foods in Japan.
+This phrase is often used when talking about natural and organic vegetables coming directly from the farm to provide the healthiest foods in Japan.

-Japanese note: This has been used in Japan, on and off since 1907 as a slogan for a governmental healthy eating campaign (usually pronounced as shindofuji instead of the original shindofuni in this context).
-It may have been hijacked from Buddhism for this propaganda purpose, but at least this is "healthy propaganda".
+Japanese note: This has been used in Japan, on and off, since 1907 as a slogan for a governmental healthy eating campaign (usually pronounced as shindofuji instead of the original shindofuni in this context).
+It may have been hijacked from Buddhism for this propaganda purpose, but at least this is “healthy propaganda.”

-Korean note: The phrase 身土不二 was in use by 1610 A.D. in Korea where it can be found in an early medical journal.
+Korean note: The phrase 身土不二 was in use by 1610 A.D. in Korea, where it can be found in an early medical journal.

 See Also: Strength and Love in Unity